If mealtime is stressful for you, these recipe substitutes and replacements will be a big help in getting your meals on the table in no time at all.

 If you are trying to follow a more healthy diet, try switching out these foods for more healthy ones.

 - 1 cup sugar = 1/2 cup applesauce

 - 1 cup butter = 1 cup mashed avocado (good in chocolate brownies etc)

 - Butter/oil/margarine = equal parts of either unsweetened applesauce or mashed banana (for baking)

-- 1 egg = 1 tbsp chia seeds + 3 tbsp water – grind in a spice mill (affiliate links)
+- 1 egg = 1 tablespoon chia seeds + 3 tablespoon water – grind in a spice mill (affiliate links)

 - 1 egg = 2 egg whites

 - 1 cup butter or shortening = 3/4 cup prunes + 1/4 cup hot water – pureed (brownies, chocolate cakes, dark baked goods)